markcornick/linenoise-server/README.md

-# linenoise-http
+# linenoise-server

-linenoise-http is a very simple web server that provides [linenoise](https://github.com/markcornick/linenoise) as a service.
+linenoise-server is a very simple web server that provides [linenoise](https://github.com/markcornick/linenoise) as a service.

 ## Usage